e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Private GPT](https://www.privategpt.io/)
-A tool for private interaction with documents, without a need for internet connection
+Tool for private interaction with your documents

 <details>